 Maybe that person is you.

-I’m going to put it right out there that I am someone who is capable of being wrong.… Read more
+I’m going to put it right out there that I am someone who is sometimes wrong.
+Let me say that again because it’s such a liberating, though oddly difficult, revelation: I am capable of being wrong.… Read more